 Derek Gripper, a classically trained guitarist from Cape Town, South Africa, played Kahilu Theater on Friday, February 1, 2019.
 At least two of his albums were recorded in churches and, appropriately, Kahilu Theater felt a bit like a church on Friday night.
 With the blessing of Kahilu’s Artistic Director, Chuck Gessert, the hundred or so congregants left their ticketed seats and filled up the front and center rows of the venue before Derek took the stage and launched into a stunning two hours of virtuoso music making.

 Derek opened the show with an extended piece that seemed to be a medley of 2 or 3 tunes along with a fair amount of improvisation.
-Then, saying that he “doesn’t usually do touristy things, but”….he walked off stage and quickly returned with a Kanile’a ukulele that he purchased here on Hawaii Island (“at a shop that also sold fantastic chocolate”) and had been playing it for all of three days.* He apologized for altering the tuning, then played a piece based on an African tune that “might possibly be the first blues,” but definitely did not sound like the work of a novice uke player.
+Then, saying that he “doesn’t usually do touristy things, but”….he walked off stage and quickly returned with an ebony tenor ukulele he purchased in Hilo at The Makery, and had been playing it for all of three days.* He apologized for altering the tuning, then played a piece based on an African tune that “might possibly be the first blues,” but definitely did not sound like the work of a novice uke player.

 The remainder of the first set included a performance of Ali Farka Toure’s “ ’56”; a Johann Sebastian Bach arrangement; the tune “Tita”, by Malian singer Fanta Sacko; a composition by Salif Keita, another Malian singer/songwriter; and finally, Toumani Diabaté’s “Tubaka.”
 Derek introduced “Tubaka” with a discussion of his work interpreting the kora music of Toumani Diabaté for the guitar.
 The project is an amazing accomplishment given that the kora is a 21-string harp played by griots, who by definition do not write down their music in any fashion.
 Derek listened to recordings and painstakingly transcribed each note and developed nonstandard tunings that make his renditions possible.
 His admiration for Toumani was evident as he described how the kora player revolutionized the repertoire with his first album Kaira and transformed the kora from an accompanying instrument to a solo one.
 I loved Derek’s comparison of Toumani to Bach, saying his music “has the complexity of Bach along with the groove of someone who lives where there is more sunshine.”